Ajaygani483/NETWORKWALKS-Cybersecurity-Internship---Week-2---Project/README.md

 ## Overview

-This project documents a practical penetration testing exercise focused on two important stages of a security assessment: Reconnaissance using theHarvester, and Network discovery and scanning using Zenmap.
+This project documents a practical penetration testing exercise focused on two important stages of a security assessment: reconnaissance using the Harvester and network discovery using Zenmap.
 The purpose of this project was to understand how publicly available information can be gathered about an authorized target and how network scanning can be used to identify active hosts within an authorized local network.
 All activities documented in this repository were performed in an authorized training environment for educational and cybersecurity learning purposes.

 ## Objectives